-The advice he provides to private and public project owners and contractors begins at the planning and bidding phase and includes the drafting of procurement policies and includes advice on how to comply with procurement statutes.
+The advice he provides to private and public project owners and contractors begins at the planning and bidding phase where he counsels them on procurement policies and applicable with procurement statutes.
 Mr. Ruccio guides clients through the negotiation and drafting of their project agreements, including contractor, subcontractor, design, project management, and surety bond agreements.
 He stays committed throughout the life of the project providing ongoing advice on statutory compliance issues and, significantly, on how to avoid or minimize claims, hoping to avoid donning his litigation hat.

 If disputes occur, Mr. Ruccio has the necessary experience to represent his clients in any forum: mediation, arbitration, and trial and appellate courts.
 His particular litigation experience has involved all manner of construction claims, including those related to construction and design defects, change orders, indemnification, delay, mechanics liens, and surety bonds.